What is knowledge? A reflection based on the work of Sri Aurobindo§

 Sri Aurobindo, however, takes the dynamic unfolding of the world as an aspect of the Divine that has as much importance as the static, absolute essence.
 He looks at our imperfect world simply as a ‘work in progress’.
 Sri Aurobindo’s stress on the value of life in the world is related to his vision of an ongoing evolution of consciousness of which he sees the next stage as the physical embodiment of vijñāna26, the Gnostic, supra-mental plane of truth-consciousness that according to him must be the ultimate origin of the manifest world.
 It may be clear that an organic embodiment of such an absolute truth-consciousness would require an extremely drastic transformation of human nature.
 To get a handle on the details of this process of transformation, a comprehensive understanding of all the intermediate layers of consciousness is required, which can only come through a second approach to the higher ranges of consciousness for which Sri Aurobindo found many references in the Vedas.
 In this approach one climbs slowly and meticulously, step by step, a kind of inner stairs that rises from below right up to the highest planes, delivering the detailed knowledge as one goes.27

-Though this goes beyond the immediate topic of this chapter, it is interesting to note that Sri Aurobindo insists for this approach to knowledge on a double movement, which is mentioned throughout the Vedas, but which in later times seems to have been forgotten except in some lesser known Tantric schools—one climbing from the ordinary mind, through all the intermediate layers of higher mind, illumined mind, intuition up to the overmind, and one descending, a ‘bringing down’ of these higher capacities and powers back into oneself.
-One finds this movement mentioned throughout the Vedas as the request for the gods ‘to increase’ in the person on whose behalf the Vedic sacrifice is made.
-If the Vedic gods are taken in their esoteric sense as the higher powers of the human mind, then it becomes clear how closely the Vedic image of a material sacrifice matches what Sri Aurobindo describes as a psychological process of ascent and integration: one has first to reach, connect with, and ‘realize’ the higher faculties of Indra (the illumined mind), Agni (the will and aspiration), the Vāyus (the barrier breakers), and many others, and then make them an integral part of one’s nature.
-Where Sri Aurobindo differs from the Vedas is that he seems to expand the range over which this process of ascent and integration can be made to work.
-At the high end, some of the Upaniṣads but especially the later Vedāntic texts seem to jump directly from the Overmental plane of Indra—where there are still fights between gods and asuras (mental forces of good and evil)—to the plane of ānanda, the plane of perfect bliss and oneness.
-Sri Aurobindo, on the other hand, focuses on the vijñāna, the supra-mental link plane between the lower and higher hemispheres, where there is a simultaneous existence of perfect oneness and variety.
+Though this goes beyond the immediate topic of this chapter, it is interesting to note that Sri Aurobindo insists for this approach to knowledge on a double movement.
+The first one climbs from the ordinary mind, through all the intermediate layers of higher mind, illumined mind, intuition up to the overmind.
+The second one, which in later times seems to have been forgotten except in some lesser known Tantric schools, descends and brings these higher capacities and powers back into oneself.
+One finds this double movement mentioned for example in the very first verse of the Ṛg Veda as the request to Agni to call on Indra to come down and 'increase’ in the person on whose behalf the Vedic sacrifice is made.
+If the Vedic gods are taken in their esoteric sense as the higher powers of the human mind, then it becomes clear how closely the Vedic image of a material sacrifice matches what Sri Aurobindo describes as a psychological process of ascent and integration: one has first to reach, connect with, and ‘realize’ the higher faculties of Agni (the will and aspiration), Indra (the illumined mind), the Vāyus (the barrier breakers), and many others, and then make them an integral part of one’s nature.
+Where Sri Aurobindo differs from the tradition is that he seems to expand the range over which this process of ascent and integration can be made to work.
+At the high end, some of the Upaniṣads and later Vedāntic texts seem to jump directly from the Overmental plane where there are still fights between gods and asuras , to the plane of ānanda, the plane of perfect bliss and oneness, while Sri Aurobindo focuses on the vijñāna, the supra-mental link plane between the lower and higher hemispheres where there is a simultaneous existence of perfect oneness and variety.
 At the low end, Sri Aurobindo tries to anchor this Gnostic plane in the physical reality, and to make it an organic part of our evolutionary, biological nature.

 4. Yoga as research tool